Skilled New Orleans Maritime Lawyer

 Frequently Asked Questions (FAQs)

 Can’t I just file a workers’ compensation claim?

 If you were injured on a seagoing vessel, you are probably ineligible to file a workers compensation claim.
-Instead, you will need to seek compensation under the federal maritime law.
-If you do not regularly work on a ship,.
+Instead, you will need to seek compensation under the federal maritime law, if you do not regularly work on a ship.

 What is maritime law/admiralty law?

 Maritime law, otherwise known as admiralty law, is the type of law that governs activities at sea or in navigable waters.
 Where it applies, its jurisdiction is exclusive.
-Under certain circumstances, maritime law even includes international laws and treaties.
+Under certain circumstances, the maritime law even includes international laws and treaties.